roytang/blog/content/quotes/tic.md

 ### 254

-<jaeger> wala akong pagibig e, pagasa lang
+&lt;jaeger&gt; wala akong pagibig e, pagasa lang

-<jaeger> wut
+&lt;jaeger&gt; wut

 ---

 ### 255

-<jaeger> marami namang uses ang payong
+&lt;jaeger&gt; marami namang uses ang payong

-<jaeger> nde lang pang ulan
+&lt;jaeger&gt; nde lang pang ulan

-<jaeger> pwede rin pang araw
+&lt;jaeger&gt; pwede rin pang araw

-<jaeger> or as a weapon
+&lt;jaeger&gt; or as a weapon

 ---

 ### 256

-<jaeger> oh, have you heard about the indie game Octodad
+&lt;jaeger&gt; oh, have you heard about the indie game Octodad

-<jaeger> it's about an octobus trying to pretend to be a normal human in a normal family
+&lt;jaeger&gt; it's about an octobus trying to pretend to be a normal human in a normal family

 ---